This Gluten Free Apple Crumb Pie is loaded with juicy apples hiding underneath a cobblestone crumble topping for a crunchy spin on apple pie.

 FOR THE FILLING:

 - Peel apples and cut them into ¼-inch thick slices.
 Place in a large (4 qt) saucepan and add sugar, cinnamon, nutmeg, and butter over apples and mix well.
 Heat over medium heat, stirring frequently, until apples release their own juices and are reduced by about ⅓.
 Turn heat off and add tapioca starch.
 Stir well and set aside to cool completely.
+For quicker cooling, spread filling out on a baking sheet.

 FOR THE CRUMBLE: